For the purposes of understanding these principles, consider the following:

 Edification is beneficial because it is primarily about improvement and building.
 If what’s being consumed is detrimental or doesn’t help to improve and build, it’s not consumed and alternatives are sought.

-It is ignorant of the long-term effects upon the consumer.
+It’s ignorant of long-term effects on the consumer.

 As satisfaction is neutral, the focus is primarily on comparing gratification to edification.
 Gratification’s over-focus on acquisition leads to decreasing the individual’s personal capabilities, while edification ‘becomes more’ through increasing their capabilities.